-Defend your organization with anti ransomware technology.
+Defend your organization with anti-ransomware technology

-As ransomware attacks occur with increasing frequency, companies everywhere are seeking effective anti ransomware solutions to defend against these costly disruptions to business.
+As ransomware attacks occur with increasing frequency, companies everywhere are seeking effective anti-ransomware solutions to defend against these costly disruptions to business.
 Ransomware attacks like Locky and the Crypto virus can impede productivity by taking "hostage" and blocking access to a user's files, and relinquishing access only after a fee or "ransom" is paid.

-To defend against these attacks, anti ransomware technology must be focused on email security.
+To defend against these attacks, anti-ransomware technology must be focused on email security.
 Most ransomware attacks are launched from an email or spam message that contains a malicious URL or attachment.
 When the user clicks on the link or open the attachment, the virus executes a file that quickly encrypts documents and renders them unusable.

-By preventing users from accessing suspicious URLs and attachments, anti ransomware technology can prevent most attacks.
+By preventing users from accessing suspicious URLs and attachments, anti-ransomware technology can prevent most attacks.
 But since attack methods are constantly evolving, it's an enormous challenge to the feet every ransomware threat.
-That's why anti ransomware technology must also provide solutions to minimize the impact of attacks when they are successful.
+That's why anti-ransomware technology must also provide solutions to minimize the impact of attacks when they are successful.

-Mimecast provides anti ransomware solutions that can prevent most attacks and significantly mitigate the damage of any successful attack.
+Mimecast provides anti-ransomware solutions that can prevent most attacks and significantly mitigate the damage of any successful attack.

 Mimecast is an all-in-one subscription service providing tools for email security, archiving and continuity.
 As a cloud-based service, Mimecast is easy to implement and manage, eliminating the need for multiple on-premises solutions procured from various vendors.

-Mimecast provides a multi-layered approach to anti ransomware technology and email security.
+Mimecast provides a multi-layered approach to anti-ransomware technology and email security.
 Using state-of-the-art detection engines and sophisticated threat intelligence, Mimecast not only helps to protect from ransomware but to stop phishing, spear-phishing, CEO fraud, data leaks and other threats.
 Mimecast security solutions also include easy-to-use tools for sending secure messages in large files.

-How Mimecast anti ransomware services work.
+How Mimecast anti-ransomware services work

-To minimize the impact of an attack, Mimecast Mailbox Continuity allows users to continue working with email even when primary email servers are down during an attack or outage.
+• To minimize the impact of an attack, Mimecast Mailbox Continuity allows users to continue working with email even when primary email servers are down during an attack or outage.

-Ransomware is a form of malware, or a malicious software program, that attackers use to block users and organizations from being able to access the files and data on their computers.
-In order to regain access, attackers demand a ransom that must be paid in crypto currency.
+Ransomware is a form of malware, or a malicious software program, that attackers use to block users and organizations from accessing files and data on their computers.
+To regain access, attackers demand a ransom that must be paid in cryptocurrency.

 How do anti-ransomware technologies work?

-- Advanced anti-ransomware solutions can inspect URLs and attachments in email, blocking users from clicking on links or opening files that are determined to be malicious.
+The best anti-ransomware solutions can inspect URLs and attachments in email, blocking users from clicking on links or opening files that are determined to be malicious.

-- DNS authentication services can search for signs of sender spoofing by employing SPF, DKIM and DMARC protocols to determine if a sender’s address is legitimate.
+DNS authentication services can search for signs of sender spoofing by employing SPF, DKIM, and DMARC protocols to determine if a sender’s address is legitimate.

-- Antispam and anti-malware services can help to filter out and block email containing known ransomware attacks
+Anti-spam and anti-malware services can help to filter out and block email containing known ransomware attacks.

 What is anti-ransomware awareness training?

-Security awareness training is an essential part of anti-ransomware efforts, since many ransomware attacks and other security breaches are caused in part by human error.
+Security awareness training is an essential part of anti-ransomware efforts since many ransomware attacks and other security breaches are caused in part by human error.
 Effective security awareness training can help users to be able to more easily spot the signs of a phishing email that may contain ransomware.

 Even the best anti-ransomware technologies are unlikely to catch every attack every time.
 When a ransomware attack is successful, the first step is to disconnect an infected computer from the q2snetwork and from any storage devices shared with other computers.
 This helps to prevent the ransomware from spreading.

-What is the best anti-ransomware protection?
+What is the best anti-ransomware?